shaesaert/GameOfTag/README.md

 # GameOfTag
 Simple example of approximate stochastic verification with model order reduction

-run Gameoftag_ex to see the results on approximate stochastic verification of a simple game of tag with two cars.
+Run Gameoftag_ex to see the results on approximate stochastic verification of a simple game of tag with two cars.

 # Acknowledgement